 Freed-Hardeman University is a private institution, associated with churches of Christ, dedicated to moral and spiritual values, academic excellence, and service in a friendly, supportive environment.
-The purpose of the university is to provide every student an undergraduate or graduate education permeated with these Christian values.
+The purpose of the university is to provide every student an education permeated with these Christian values.